lekma/mood.event/README.rst

           try:
               pass # do something interesting
           except Exception as err:
-              logging.exception("FATAL!") # this will also log the traceback watcher.stop() # stop the watcher
+              watcher.stop() # stop the watcher
               watcher.loop.stop() # stop the loop
               raise err # and finally raise err